pouc/qlik-css-menu/README.md

 # Credits

 This extension is inspired by the swr-sheetnavigation extension of Stefan Walther.
-Thanks to ModelN for providing critical Bug fixs :
+Thanks to *ModelN* for providing critical Bug fixes :

 ## Fixes